Deforestation alert analysis#

 GLAD-L#

-By selecting this alert system, you will use GLAD alerts based on Landsat satellites.
+By selecting this alert system, you will use Global Land Analysis and Discovery alerts based on Landsat satellites (GLAD-L).

 Since the opening of the Landsat archive in 2008, medium spatial resolution data have been available for use in alert-based applications.
-Since 2013, two Landsat sensors, the Enhanced Thematic Mapper Plus (ETM+) onboard Landsat 7, and the Operational Land Imager (OLI) onboard Landsat 8, have been systematically acquiring global multispectral observations at a 30 metre spatial resolution.
+Since 2013, two Landsat sensors – the Enhanced Thematic Mapper Plus (ETM+) onboard Landsat 7, and the Operational Land Imager (OLI) onboard Landsat 8 – have been systematically acquiring global multispectral observations at a 30 m spatial resolution.
 The orbits of the two spacecraft are coordinated to enable potential eight-day repeat coverage globally.
-Given this cadence, the use of Landsat as a near real-time source of land change information is possible.
+Given this cadence, the use of Landsat as a near real-time (NRT) source of land change information is possible.
 The data displayed and made available here quantify forest disturbance events for the tropics using ETM+ and OLI data as an input.
 Daily updates are made for areas where quality land observations are acquired.
-We define forest cover as 5-metre-tall trees with a canopy closure exceeding 30 percent.
+We define forest cover as 5 m-tall trees with a canopy closure exceeding 30 percent.
 An alert is defined as any Landsat pixel that experiences a canopy loss in excess of 50 percent cover.

 For more information on these alerts, see the GLAD forest alert page.